Environmental issues in China: Animal welfare

 According to a 2005-2006 survey by Peter J. Li, many farming methods that the European Union is trying to reduce or eliminate were commonplace in China, including gestation crates, battery cages, foie gras, early weaning of cows, and clipping of ears/beaks/tails.
 In a 2012 interview, Li mentioned that many livestock in China may be transported over long distances and there are currently no humane-slaughter requirements.
 He also mentioned that China is the biggest fur-producing nation, and — while the government had been trying to standardize slaughtering procedures — there were cases where fur animals have been skinned alive or beaten to deaths with sticks.

 About 10,000 Asiatic black bears are farmed for bile production—an industry worth roughly $1.6 billion per year.
 The bears are permanently kept in cages, and bile is extracted from cuts in their stomachs.
 Jackie Chan and Yao Ming have publicly opposed bear farming.
 In 2012, over 70 Chinese celebrities took part in a petition against an IPO application by Fujian Guizhentang Pharmaceutical Co. due to the company's selling of bear-bile medicines.

 Natural disasters

 According to Jared Diamond, the six main categories of environmental problems of China are: air pollution, water problems, soil problems, habitat destruction, biodiversity loss and mega projects.
 He also explained that "China is noted for the frequency, number, extent, and damage of its natural disasters".
 Some natural disasters in China are "closely related to human environmental impacts", especially: dust storms, landslides, droughts and floods.

+Environmental Injustice

+China's rural population faces environmental challenges disproportionately as less developed, rural provinces often deal with larger polluting entities and looser environmental regulations.
+The environmental regulations in rural areas are less strict than the densely populated, urban areas allowing enterprises in industries that contribute greatly to pollution like energy producers move away from cities and continue polluting at levels that would be not be allowed had they remained there.
+These groups also lobby policy makers in the area to ensure regulations do not change and become stricter.

+China's urban population has also been found to face greater environmental issues if they live in lower-priced housing.
+In a 2023 experiment the urban tree canopy (UTC) cover of Chinese cities was found to relate to nearby housing prices where the lower value the housing, the lower amount of UTC cover available.
+UTC cover is an important marker for sustainable development, providing many ecological benefits as well as improving the quality of life of residents.
+The distributions of these benefits is unequal, the areas with the highest housing prices have the most UTC cover, meaning residents are likely to have better mental health and live in an area with a greater degree of sustainable development.
+Those living in the lower priced housing receive much less benefit and likely live in areas with greater environmental issues.